 Anyway, behind Ga Ha Noi are more precious temples like for instance Chùa Thiên Phúc on 94 Hai Bà Trưng and Chùa Quán Sứ on 73 Quán Sứ.
 Since Vietnam’s north was not as ruthlessly conquered by the Catholic church as the south, there are far more Buddhist temples and pagodas in Hanoi than in Hồ Chí Minh City.

-The Hỏa Lò prison was built by the French to imprison, torture, and execute Vietnamese resistance fighters probably in 1896.
+The French built the Hỏa Lò prison to imprison, torture, and execute Vietnamese resistance fighters probably in 1896.
 During the Vietnam War, the building served the North Vietnamese as a prison for American prisoners of war.
 They sarcastically named it the Hanoi Hilton.

 (Photo: Richard Mortel from Riyadh, Saudi Arabia, Hoa Lo Prison Museum, Hanoi (5) (26720612699), cropped 2:3, CC BY 2.0)